Waddle-hub/App_Dev_Team_2_Javascript/Documents/Functional_Spec.md

 # Functional Specification
 We, as a team setting up our environment to startup our group project with the following developing members:
 1. Friedrichs Wade David
-2. Silabela Mxolisi
+2. Yamen Saad Alden
-3. Yamen Saad Alden
+3. Wan Shiyi
-4. Wan Shiyi
+4. Ma Mingke
 5. Yuldashov Rasul

 __1. Overview__